-The Centre for the Study of Democratic Citizenship, in collaboration with the Centre Jena Monnet Montréal and the Canada Research Chair in Electoral Democracy:
+The Centre for the Study of Democratic Citizenship, in collaboration with the Centre Jean Monnet Montréal and the Canada Research Chair in Electoral Democracy:

 Liesbet Hooghe (university of North Carolina at Chapter Hill)